kubeflow/website/content/en/docs/azure/machinelearningcomponent.md

 ## Azure ML Deploy Model component

 Trained machine learning models are deployed as web services in the cloud and you can use your model by accessing its endpoint.
+You can use your model in web services for inferencing with improved quality.
+Use auto managed compute cluster on Azure to distribute inference tasks and automatically scale to meet your machine learning needs.
 When using the model as a web service, the following items are included in the Azure ML Deploy Model component:

 - An entry script
 - Azure ML environment configurations